 A: Only beef!
 Dairy calves are prohibited for sale in Europe and America.
-There are not many useful substances in veal indeed, because it is a meat of a very young animal.
+There are not many useful substances in the veal indeed, because it is a meat of a very young animal.

 Beef is not that stiffer than veal, it just must be prepared properly!
 Again, it is necessary to understand what part of it to cook and how.
-We invest a tremendous amount of time to the staff in order to train them and then bring the best product to our customers.
+We invest a tremendous amount of time for the staff in order to train them and then bring the best product to our customers.

 For example, here is one trick of how to choose beef for frying or stewing: take a bicuspid fork and pierce the meat.
 If the prongs come in easily, the meat is suitable for frying, if pricking is extremely difficult, it is better to stew or bake the meat (editor's note).

 How long can the meat be stored in the freezer and is it worth being frozen at all?

 C: How long can the meat be stored in a refrigerator?

 A: Fresh meat may be stored safely only for 3-5 days at zero temperature.
 It is even better to immediately marinate it, this way the meat will be delicious for cooking.
 Chicken meat cannot be stored for a long time at all, I would recommend keeping it in a fridge not than for 1-2 days.